FairwindsOps/insights-docs/docs/installation/integrations/jira.md

 [automatically using Automation Rules](/configure/automation/integrations#tickets)

 ## Jira Tickets and Action Items
-If an Action Item that is associated with a Jira ticket is `Resolved` or `Fixed`, the Jira ticket will automatically close.
+If an Action Item that is associated with a Jira ticket is marked as `Resolved` or `Fixed`, the Jira ticket will automatically close.